AlanGibson-Asidua/congo/readme.md

 _As you can see, there's no excuse for boring test data!_

 #### It doesn't support multiple customers - that's just ridiculous!

 It's just a spike...but feel free to fork the project and satisfy that itch yourself if you like.

 #### Why are there no unit tests?

 Please refer to the previous point.

 #### Those services don't seem very resilient...

 You're absolutely correct - well spotted!
 Please refer to the previous point.

+#### You should never let microservices share a database!

+Once again, you are correct.
+But, remember, this is just a spike.

 #### Why Angular rather than React or VueJS

 I just happened to be working on an Angular project.
 Would love to redo it in VueJS (definitely) and React (maybe) if I can find the time.

-#### Why Python / Flask rather than x, y or z?
+#### Why Python / Flask for the services rather than x, y or z?

 Python & Flask were things I hadn't used before and it's always fun to try something new.

-You have to admit the code is pretty simple - right?

 The other options I considered were: